 - Assess the outcome of collaborating with more assertive others.

 - Make slight concessions to increase rapport and trust with others,

 - Observe and evaluate the impact of collaborating with less assertive others.

-The line-crossing illusion is an example of a self-perception bias in which personal ratings of behavior may not match other people’s perceptions, and others’ behaviors can attenuate individual confidence and assertiveness.
+The line-crossing illusion is an example of a self-perception bias in which personal ratings of behavior may not match other people’s perceptions, and others’ behaviors can reduce one’s own confidence and assertiveness.